 The Interagency Working Group on Youth Programs (Working Group) has developed a strategic plan, Pathways for Youth.
 Below you can see a brief overview of the plan.
-Click sections in the contents box to learn more about the background and plan development, vision, goals and objectives, and cross-cutting initiatives or view the entire Pathways for Youth: Strategic Plan for Federal Collaboration (PDF, 50 pages).
-Use the comment box at the bottom of the pages to respond to the question and provide feedback.
+Click sections in the contents box to learn more about the background and plan development, vision, goals and objectives, and cross-cutting initiatives or view the entire Pathways for Youth: Strategic Plan for Federal Collaboration (PDF, 38 pages).

 Introduction, Background, and Plan Development

 The primary function of the Working Group is to support coordinated federal activities focused on improving outcomes for youth.
 The Working Group pursued a multistep strategy in developing the plan.
 This included the initial framework, public input process, and federal drafting effort.

 Strategic Plan Framework